ashes999/butterfly/README.md

 `./run.sh /home/myblog`

-Your website files must include, at a minimum:
+Your website files must include, at a minimum, a `src` directory with the following:

 - A `layout.html` file containing your HTML template.
 CSS and JS should all be sourced from a CDN.
 - A `posts` directory, with one markdown file per post.
 The file name becomes the post name, and the markdown content becomes HTML.

+You may also include:

 - A `pages` directory, with one markdown file per page.
 (Pages show up in the navbar.)

 For an example repository, check out my [Learn Haxe blog repository](https://github.com/ashes999/learnhaxe).